nielsberglund/nielsblogsource/content/posts/2022-01-09-interesting-stuff---week-1-2022.md

 ---
 type: post
 layout: "post"
-title: Interesting Stuff - Week 20, 2021
+title: Interesting Stuff - Week 1, 2022
 author: nielsb
-date: 2021-05-16T08:36:10+02:00
+date: 2022-01-09T10:55:27+02:00
 comments: true
 highlight: true
 draft: false
 categories:
   - roundup
 tags:
-  - big data cluster
-  - SQL Server
+  - database engines
   - Kafka
-  - dps2021
+  - Confluent Cloud
-description: Kafka on Kubernetes, data from Kafka to data-lakes, Data Platform Summit 2021, and other interesting topics.
+description: Kafka and when NOT to use it, building Confluent Cloud, different types of database engines, and other interesting topics.
 keywords:
-  - big data cluster
-  - SQL Server
+  - database engines
   - Kafka
-  - dps2021
+  - Confluent Cloud
 ---

 Throughout the week, I read a lot of blog-posts, articles, and so forth that has to do with things that interest me: